bakr-mostafa/MDBOT1.0/README.md

 ## if all the above commands are running and giving no error,  your environment is ready to run the app now.

-1. Use any Python IDE (PyCharm, Spyder, Visual Studio Code) to open the project
+1. Use any Python IDE (PyCharm, Spyder, Visual Studio Code) to open the project 2.0   run index.py
+2.1   if you don't have a Python IDE installed, open cmd and run
+      ```
-2. run index.py
+      $ python3 index.py
+      ```
 3. Mostly, it will be running on server  http://127.0.0.1:5000/
 4.    type  http://127.0.0.1:5000/ in the browser and everthing should be working fine